badbreze/twitter-posts-to-blog/readme.txt

 = 1.3.* =
 * Fix duplicates when you post multiple tweets in single post
+* Cleared up various warning messages when indexes were missing
 * Other fixes

 = 1.3 =